Find Grad Schools

 10 Yearly Graduations

 The 14th most popular school in the country for cell/cellular and molecular biology majors who are seeking their doctor's degree is The University of Texas at Dallas.
 Roughly 28,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $14,564 per year, while in-state graduate students, on average, pay $15,088 per year.
 During the most recent year for which we have data, 10 people received their doctor's degree in cell/cellular and molecular biology from UT Dallas.
-Of these students, 78% were women and 11% were members of underrepresented racial-ethnic groups.
+About 67% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #17